lookinguparts/Interlace/README.md

 Custom Shader Patterns
 ======================
 There is support for custom shader patterns.
-These are be modified vertext shaders that output ARGB values.
+These are modified vertex shaders that output RGB values.
 Once you install the package, you should have some examples at ~/Chromatik/VShaders/.
 There currently is not support for textures but that will be coming soon.
 In order to render on the surface of a cylinder, you should see the coordinate space remapping example in ShpRings.vert.